Sources of funding

 - The Society of Biology has a VERY useful webpage which identifies various schemes (some of which are also listed below) in the field of life sciences and medicine.
 However, it is not kept up-to-date so soem of the links do not function.
 For example, the British Society for Cell Biology link should actulaly go to : https://bscb.org/competitions-awardsgrants/studentships/ and the British Society for Plant Pathology is actually this link: https://www.bspp.org.uk/funds/vacation

 - London Mathematical Society provides summer research bursaries.
 Please note that these normally require a contribution from the host supervisor/department so be sure to discuss this with any potential supervisor before you apply.
 Imperial College students have benefitted from these Awards in the past.

-- Universities Federation for Animal Welfare has a Welfare Student Scholarship scheme which aims to encourage students to develop their interests in animal welfare and their abilities for animal welfare research.
+- Universities Federation for Animal Welfare has an Animal Welfare Student Scholarship scheme which aims to encourage students to develop their interests in animal welfare and their abilities for animal welfare research.